YiboK/PhyloClustering-scripts/README.md

 # PhyloClustering scripts

+## Repo Description
+This repo contains all scripts for testing models in [PhyloClustering.jl](https://github.com/solislemuslab/PhyloClustering.jl).
+All scripts in Python and Julia are writing in [Jupyter](http://jupyter.org) notebook.

 ## File Description
 ### Julia
 **4-taxa-tree-simulate.ipynb**: Simulates 4-taxon trees and 4-taxon network in bipartition format.
 Writes simulated trees into csv files.
 We set seeds for simulations so it can generate consistent trees.